jjowens/Media-Extended-Search/README.md

 Plugin for Umbraco Version 7+

 ## Instructions
-Please test his plugin on a local or staging enviornment.
+Please test this plugin on a local or staging enviornment.
 It's not quite production ready.
 The style and layout needs some refining.

 Add the folder 'MediaExtendedSearch' from the src folder into your packages folder.